 The rest of the group roused me at 4 am in case I wanted to climb up Hod Akev to watch the sunrise with them.
 If you know me, you can guess what I opted for.
-We then climbed up a short but absurdly hard (with a full pack at least) cliff to Midreshet Ben-Gurion.
-It was a lovely green oasis after days of dry wilderness, and contains Ben-Gurion's tomb overlooking Nahal Zin - another breathtaking, alien vista full of weird rock formations and little nooks and wadis leading up into the cliffs.
+Once they'd returned and we'd had breakfast, we headed up a short but absurdly hard (with a full pack at least) cliff to Midreshet Ben-Gurion.
+It was a lovely green oasis after days of dry wilderness, and contains David Ben-Gurion's tomb overlooking Nahal Zin - another breathtaking, alien vista full of weird rock formations and little nooks and wadis leading up into the cliffs.

-We stayed in these little spare huts belonging to a kind of leadership program for kids who are taking a year off before doing their army service.
-I basically lounged around reading the Bible (I must have been getting into Chronicles by this point) and took a few side trips.
+We stayed in spare huts belonging to a kind of leadership program for kids who are taking a year off before doing their army service.
+During I most lounged around reading the Bible (I must have been getting into Chronicles by this point) and took a few side trips.
 I didn't have the energy for any Purim festivities; this is the point where I realized my backpacking schedule had definitively turned me into a grandpa.
 This is a change that has not fully reversed even a year later.
-I did go with a couple guys to what they said would be a cool bonfire, but I got there and there were nought but a handful of creepy goth-like people, some kids that appeared to be in high school, and some dude in a trenchcoat.
-And they couldn't even get the woodpile to light, so I just slipped off into the darkness and went back to sleep.
+I did go with a couple guys to what they said would be a cool bonfire, but I got there and there were naught but a handful of creepy goth-like people, a few kids that appeared to be in high school, and some dude in a trenchcoat.
+And they couldn't even get the wood to light, so I just slipped off into the darkness and went back to sleep.

 I met four old Americans (in their 60s and 70s) who were staying in the same hut as me.
 They were hiking south and were all multi-thru-hike veterans of the Appalachian Trail.
 They were also paragons of ultralight hiking - their base weights (weight of your pack excluding food, water and fuel) were 9-10 pounds each.
 They accomplished this by sleeping on half-length, extra-thin mats with only tarps for shelter, using soda-can stoves to heat dehydrated meals, and making numerous other concessions in terms of comfort.
 Although I'm aiming to get my base weight down to 15 or so pounds at some point, there are certain lengths I just won't go to, and sleeping with barely any padding and without a bug net are among them.